snkty8/Sort_Project/README.md

 ### Sort_Project (this is an active project)

-Training Manager has been using excel to take employee training.
+Training Manager has been using excel to keep track of employee training.
 This has becoming cumbersome and hard to track.
 She is looking for a Dashboard to visualize training modules:
 1. That are:
   * Over due
   * Due within 30 days